From 60 Saturday to snow Sunday: D.C. area under winter weather advisory

 Throughout this event, the lowest temperatures will be in areas north and west of the Beltway, especially in Loudoun, western Montgomery, Frederick and northern Fauquier counties.
 The mildest temperatures will focus from Alexandria and downtown Washington toward Southern Maryland.

 9 p.m.
 Saturday to 1 a.m.
 Sunday: Rain or a rain-snow mix develops.
-Temperatures: Falling from mid-40s to 35 to 40.
+Temperatures: falling from mid-40s to 35 to 40.

 1 to 5 a.m.: Rain-snow mix changes to snow from northwest to southeast.
 Some accumulation northwest.
-Temperatures: Falling to 32 to 35.
+Temperatures: falling to 32 to 35.

 5 to 9 a.m.: Snow — most probable period for slick roads and accumulation.
 Temperatures: 30 to 34.

 9 a.m. to 1 p.m.: Snow tapers off from northwest to southeast.
 Little additional accumulation.
-Temperatures: Rising to 32 to 35.
+Temperatures: rising to 32 to 35.

 1 to 5 p.m.: Some lingering light snow possible far southeast; partial clearing elsewhere.
 Temperatures: 32 to 36.